sy2002/DM65PIC/README.md

 00-STM32F4xx_STANDARD_PERIPHERAL_DRIVERS  STM32 CMSIS and standard peripheral drivers 00-STM32F429_LIBRARIES                    Tilen Majerle's STM32F4 library
 01-DM65PIC                                Firmware for the DM65PIC
-eagle                                     Hardware design for the PCB
+bin                                       Firmware binary and how-to-flash documentation eagle                                     Hardware design for the PCB
 ```

 The actual firmware is located within the file `main.c` in the folder
 `01-DM65PIC/01-DM65PIC/User`.

+### How to flash
+In the folder `bin` you always find the latest binary version of the firmware
+as a `.hex` file.
+There is also the file `bin/README.md` that explains you
+how to flash the DM65PIC firmware using a Windows, OSX or Linux machine.

 ### How to build
 We used the free version of [Keil uVision5](http://www.keil.com/uvision/).